EeroKokkonen/HiveOs-watchdog/README.md

 Now everything should be fine and watchdog should keep watch over your rig.

-## Modyfying cofigs after installation
+## Modyfying configs after installation
 If you want to change the price cap you can to do it by typing: <br />
 `nano /usr/local/etc/electric-watchdog/electric-watchdog.env` <br />
 And changing the price.
 After rebooting the rig, watchdog will follow the new price cap.